jogarman/Born2beroot-Tutorial/README_EN.md

 <img width="588" alt="Captura de pantalla 2022-07-18 a las 10 22 29" src="https://user-images.githubusercontent.com/66915274/179472105-5942b3ec-5c29-4d49-a00e-67f9cde289e8.png">

 ➤ To connect via ssh from the machine to the virstual machine using and the use the command ```ssh <user>@localhost -p 4242```; it will ask for the password of the user that we are trying to log in.
-Once the password is introduced it will show or login in green, that will mean that the connections has been successfull.
+Once the password is introduced it will show or login in green, that will mean that the connections has been successfully.

 <img width="517" alt="Screen Shot 2022-10-27 at 12 40 23 AM" src="https://user-images.githubusercontent.com/66915274/198174777-28f7793b-273b-43ce-b1c2-4a890353cb8c.png">